mramshaw/Alexa-Stuff/README.md

 #### Certification

 Once your Alexa skill is complete, you can choose to submit it for certification.
-I _thought_ this would take up to five days (so basically a calendar week) as I am sure I read this in their documentation somewhere - but, as often happens with AWS documentation, I cannot find any reference to this now.
+I _thought_ this would take up to five business days (so basically a calendar week) as I am sure I read this in the documentation somewhere - but, as often happens with AWS documentation, I cannot find any reference to this now.

 It's worth checking the certification requirements very carefully before submitting a skill.